Four new COVID-19 cases in Renfrew County

 Four new cases of COVID-19 are being reported in Renfrew County.

-A new case summary update looking at hospitalizations and outbreaks in the region is expected to be released tomorrow.
+An updated case summary looking at hospitalizations and outbreaks is expected to be released today.

 -